Request Demo

 ________________________________________________________________________________________

-A tool that makes it possible to assess the sustainability of the debt from a perspective perspective is the DSCR extension, or Debt Service Coverage Ratio, which compares the cash flow produced by the company, with the financial commitments undertaken in terms of principal and interest to be repaid over the time horizon considered.
+A tool that makes it possible to assess the sustainability of the debt from a perspective perspective is the DSCR, or Debt Service Coverage Ratio, which compares the cash flow produced by the company, with the financial commitments undertaken in terms of principal and interest to be repaid over the time horizon considered.

 ________________________________________________________________________________________